ermali7/GCRNN_learning_prot/README.md

 # Attention
 ## Updated Version
 This repository will be upated again with more material upon the paper, which this code is used for, will be published to a repsective journal.
+Also and extended result review for implementing and comparing with more machine learning methods will be provided in a future moment.

 ## Related to lincese from where a part of this code is used
 This work is based on previoues model "Notice.txt"  used and modified some script and with the intention for more updated in future for further